MikeRogers0/puma-ngrok-tunnel/README.md

 <p align="center">
-A plugin for puma that'll start a [ngrok tunnel](https://ngrok.com/) to your rails server when puma starts.
+A plugin for puma that'll start a <a href="https://ngrok.com/">ngrok tunnel</a> to your rails server when puma starts.
 Primary I built this to make the following a easier:
 </p>

 # Deprecation Notice